jackbaker1001/jackbaker1001.github.io/_pages/teaching.md

   <h2 id="UCL">At University College London</h2>
   <p>

   I have several years of experience teaching undergraduate and graduate level physics courses at <a href="https://www.ucl.ac.uk/">University College London</a>.
 While my role in each course varied, in general, I gave lectures, led problem solving seminars, guided students through practical workshops and marked coursework material.
-The relevant course codes are provided below with a short description and are linked to the full course content: <br>
+The relevant course codes are provided below with a short description and are linked to the full course content: <br><br>

 <table>
 <thead>